Atrofos/telco-churn-analysis/README.md

 explainable list of at-risk customers.
 A retention team could take the top of that list, read why each person was flagged, and tailor the offer accordingly.

-A few honest limits worth stating.
+A few honest limits are worth stating.

 The model is trained on one company's snapshot, so the specific patterns are theirs, so a different telecom might behave differently, and testing that would need a genuinely different dataset with real outcomes (a good candidate for a follow-up).
 The cost ratio, while grounded in the data, still rests on an assumed discount depth, so the threshold should be revisited with real retention figures.

 What the project demonstrates end to end: careful data cleaning driven by understanding rather than reflex, feature decisions tested rather than assumed,